Veronica With Four Eyes

 Going To Amusement Parks With Low Vision

-I’ve been to many different amusement parks over the years on school trips, family outings, and trips with friends.
+I’ve been to several different amusement parks over the years on school trips, family outings, and trips with friends.
 As my vision has changed over years, I have learned more about going to amusement parks with low vision and learned a lot about amusement park accessibility in general.
 Here are my tips for going to amusement parks with low vision.
 This is not a specific guide for any particular park, rather it is a general resource for going to amusement parks with low vision in the United States.

 Check out park accessibility guides